 For $50 I’ll spend an hour reviewing your blog and providing advice.
 That hour will include 30 minutes reviewing your blog and 30 minutes giving you some practical tips (by Skype or email) of the best changes you can make to improve your site.
 Contact me if you’re interested.

 I had grand plans for my blog before I set off on my travels and the first few posts went up fine.
 But then my trip took over and without someone writing the posts for me, and with me too busy lazing in a hammock, I quickly realised that nothing was getting done.
 Cue: two solid days spent catching up on a month’s worth of posts.

 The reality is that travel blogging requires a lot of effort.
-Even if you’re quick at generating ideas and committing them to screen, it still takes several hours per week to get a couple of posts live.
+Even if you’re quick at generating ideas and committing them to screen, it still takes several hours per week to get a post live.
 If you do more than a couple of blogworthy activities per week, it’s easy to see how travel blogging can turn into a full-time job.
+And that’s without any of the money making stuff like pitching brands and affiliate marketing.
 Of course, blogging needs to be balanced with travelling – not an easy task to achieve.
 Which leads me on to…

 6. Be Consistent and Constant